Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 Below are a few simple ways humidifiers can help ensure that mold doesn’t start growing in your basement.

 - Dehumidifiers are an Excellent Prevention Method to Mold Growth: If your basement simply has poor ventilation or you’ve recently discovered a leak and are trying to get your basement’s level of humidity back to normal, a dehumidifier can be an invaluable tool in basement mold prevention.
+An exhaust fan could be a cheap solution for decreasing mold amount in the basement.

 The higher the humidity in the air, the higher levels of moisture.
 Recall that in order for mold to grow, high levels of moisture must be present.